uccps-samples/dancer-ex/README.md

 The Perl container is set up so that Apache will load .conf files located within the <code>cfg</code> directory of the application's root.
 This is useful if you are configuring your application with a database backend and would want to pass through your environment variables to mod_perl with <code>PerlPassEnv</code>.

 ### Installation:
-These steps assume your OpenShift deployment has the default set of ImageStreams defined.
+These steps assume your utccp deployment has the default set of ImageStreams defined.
 Instructions for installing the default ImageStreams are available [here](https://docs.okd.io/latest/install_config/imagestreams_templates.html).
-If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace.
+If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'utccp' namespace.

 1. Fork a copy of [dancer-ex](https://github.com/sclorg/dancer-ex)
 2. Clone your repository to your development machine and cd to the repository directory
 3. Add a Perl application from the provided template and specify the source url to be your forked repo

-		$ oc new-app openshift/templates/dancer.json -p SOURCE_REPOSITORY_URL=<your repository location>
+		$ oc new-app utccp/templates/dancer.json -p SOURCE_REPOSITORY_URL=<your repository location>

 4. Depending on the state of your system, and whether additional items need to be downloaded, it may take around a minute for your build to be started automatically.
 If you do not want to wait, run